 Which insurance plans are accepted as in-network?

-North Carolina: Blue Cross Blue Shield (NOT Blue Home), Aetna, State Health Plan, Medcost, Carolina Behavioral Health Alliance (CBHA)
+North Carolina: Blue Cross Blue Shield (NOT Blue Home), Aetna, State Health Plan, Medcost, United (NOT UMR)

 Florida: BCBS (PPO plans only; NOT FL Blue)